christensenjairus/Incrypto/README.md

 # Run the client-cli
 node ./client.js
 ```
+For Npm-gyp issues on Windows, consult [this article](https://spin.atomicobject.com/2019/03/27/node-gyp-windows/)

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.